South mantis history.

 Juk Lam Ji Naam Tong Long Pai is credited to the Martial Monk Saam Daat 三達祖師 who was Tibetan born sometime nearing the end of the 18th century.

-As a young child Saam Daat was living in an orphanage associated with the shaolin and Juk Lam Temples, and this is when he first got involved in martial arts; ovwrthe years the young monk dis as many did and organized a system from the many influences he encountered.
-This was a time when the temples were havens for all manner of people, not just Chan Buddhist monks, the influences must have been expansive.
-Much to the opposite of Shaolin lore the temple was a melting pot and not necessarily a birthplace for kung fu.
+As a young child Saam Daat was living in an orphanage associated with the shaolin and Juk Lam Temples, and this is when he first got involved in martial arts; over the years the young monk did as many did and organized a system from the many influences he encountered.

-The story goes; Saam Daat was confronted by the Abbot Tai Yueh after he had gotten into a fight.
+The story goes; in the late 1700’s Saam Daat was confronted by the Abbot Tai Yueh after he had gotten into several nasty fights.
 In an effort to explain himself Saam Daat demonstrated the things he had been developing.
 Due to the potential that was seen he was given a deeper mentorship and subsequently, the Abbot elevated the status of Saam Daats training within the temple.
 This meant further refinement with the elders of the daoist halls of old shaolin.

-Over time, the Monk was well known for his abilities but he was aging and had yet to take an official successor to see to the future of his work.
+Monk Saam Daat was well known for his abilities but he was aging and had yet to take an official successor to see to the future of his work.
 Saam Daat began to examine all the resident monks.
-He then traveled to various other temples and he explored the countryside all in hopes of finding his disciple.
-It would be that he would find two students to head his teachings, Wong Do Leng And Lee Kwong Ching.
-It is from these early teachers that the temple art opened into the three gates of Saam Daats Gung fu, eventually taking on family names that remain today.
+He then traveled to various other temples and he explored the countryside.
+It would be that he would Lee Kwong Ching.

-Zen Master Lee would often take to walking the countryside and quietly taught martial arts outside the Temple Walls and to one family in particular a Hakka family named chung.
+Zen Master Lee would often take to walking the countryside and quietly taught martial arts outside the Temple Walls and to one family in particular a Hakka family named Chung.
+Here the southern mantis practice would become forever entwined with the Hakka people.

 Despite being a citizen lay-monk and not a full resident monk, Cheung took his training serious.
-Some years later with the completion of his physical studies and harboring a gift for herbal medicine, Master Cheung was given the blessing of Lee Seim Si to teach the system as his personal successor and laymonk.
-This was a prestigious gesture by Lee Seim si, to offer Saam Daats Gung Fu in its whole.
+Some years later with the completion of his physical studies and harboring a gift for herbal medicine, Master Cheung was given the blessing of Lee Seim Si to teach the system as his personal successor.
+This was a prestigious gesture by Lee Seim si, to offer Saam Daats Gung Fu in its whole to a laymonk.
 This was early 1920’s

 Master Chung settled alongside his family and opened a medicine shop and fighting art school.
 Master Lee continued building monasteries and teaching Zen Buddhism.

 While Master Cheung was teaching, turbulent times where indeed at a boil once again.
 Secret societies were very much a part of the political scene.
-Revolutions, Civil Wars and foreign invasions, pestilence, and crime all over the country, each faction had their own agenda and modern era was creeping in.
+Revolutions, Civil Wars and foreign invasions, pestilence, and crime all over the country, each faction had their own agenda and the modern era was creeping in to make things more complicated.

 During the early 1920’s Master Cheung took on two young disciples; Lam Wing Fay 林榮輝 and Wong Yuk Gong 黃毓光.
 These two would carry the art forward through the next generation despite another world conflict.